craftcms/docs/docs/5.x/extend/README.md

 Most customizations come in the form of a **module** or a **plugin**.

 ::: tip
-Private plugins <Since ver="4.4.0" feature="Private plugins" /> combine the best of both worlds.
+Private plugins combine the best of both worlds.
 If this is your first time writing an extension, we recommend using the [Generator](generator.md) to scaffold a private plugin.
 :::

 #### Modules